dickyw71/hello-world/readme.txt

 This is the file I made for git-it.
 I am going to commit it in a moment.
+Then I changed this line.
+Here is a new line I added.